Visit to a Small Planet

 Visit to a Small Planet is a 1960 American black-and-white science fiction comedy film directed by Norman Taurog and starring Jerry Lewis, Joan Blackman, Earl Holliman, and Fred Clark.
 Distributed by Paramount Pictures, it was produced by Hal B. Wallis.

 Visit to a Small Planet debuted as an original television production by Gore Vidal, then was reworked by Vidal as a Broadway play starring Cyril Ritchard and Eddie Mayehoff.

 The film was released on February 4, 1960.
 It was re-released in 1966 on a double bill with another Jerry Lewis film, The Bellboy.
-It was Taurog’s last grayscale film.

 Plot

 Kreton is an alien from the planet X-47 who is fascinated by human beings.
 Against the wishes of his teacher, he repeatedly visits Earth.
 During his latest visit, his teacher reluctantly agrees to allow him to stay and study the humans.
 Kreton becomes friends with a suburban family and stays with them after they agree to keep his alien status a secret.
 Along the way, he falls in love with their daughter.
 However, there is a force field around him that prevents any physical contact.
 His race has abolished any form of affection.

-Kreton's otherworldly abilities include levitation; the ability to communicate with the family dog; and forcing people he doesn't like to recite Mary Had A Little Lamb in public.
+Kreton's otherworldly abilities include levitation; the ability to communicate with the family dog; and forcing people he doesn't like to recite "Mary Had A Little Lamb" in public.

 After repeatedly breaking his teacher's rule against getting involved in humans' lives, all Kreton's powers are stripped away.
 This is so he can discover for himself that being human comes with other, less desired, emotions like pain, sadness, and jealousy.
 Once his cover is blown on Earth and he is reported to the police, Kreton decides that those emotions are not worth the trouble, so he returns to his own planet.